Exploratory Data Analysis

 The Tietjen-Moore test is a generalization of the Grubbs' test to the case of multiple outliers.
 If testing for a single outlier, the Tietjen-Moore test is equivalent to the Grubbs' test.

 It is important to note that the Tietjen-Moore test requires that the suspected number of outliers be specified exactly.
 If this is not known, it is recommended that the generalized extreme studentized deviate test be used instead (this test only requires an upper bound on the number of suspected outliers).

 The Tietjen-Moore test is defined for the hypothesis:

 The Tietjen-Moore paper gives the following 15 observations of

-vertical semi-diameters of the planet Venus (this example originally appeared
+the planet Venus (this example originally appeared

 in Grubbs' 1950

 This plot indicates that the normality assumption is reasonable.
 The minimum value appears to be an outlier.
 To a lesser extent, the maximum value may also be an outlier.
 The Tietjen-Moore test of the two most extreme points (-1.40 and 1.01) is shown below.

 H0: there are no outliers in the data Ha: the two most extreme points are outliers Test statistic: Ek = 0.292 Significance level: α = 0.05 Critical value for lower tail: 0.317 Critical region: Reject H0 if Ek < 0.317The Tietjen-Moore test is a lower, one-tailed test, so we reject the null hypothesis that there are no outliers when the value of the test statistic is less than the critical value.
 For our example, the null hypothesis is rejected at the 0.05 level of significance and we conclude that the two most extreme points are outliers.